Cheng-Cheng2/BTR-CE/README.md

 run `run_eval.py` to aggregate results across experiments and visualize them in `aggregate_results.ipynb.

 # Citation
 We used code from `https://github.com/princeton-nlp/PURE` to build our model.
+Also for fair comparison we used the evaluation script provided by the [I2B2 challenge]((https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/)) to calculate the evaluation metrics.